 - Perhaps rent bicycles and set off to explore the surrounding countryside, take a boat trip on the river, relax on the nearby beach, enjoy the cuisine on offer at some of the town’s numerous cheap cafes or have some clothes made up

-- Why not venture further afield to Vietnam’s world famous ‘China Beach’ and the adjacent Marble Mountains
+- Why not venture further afield to Vietnam’s world famous ‘China Beach’ (known locally as My Khe Beach) and the adjacent Marble Mountains

 - An optional visit to the Kingdom of Champa, the ancient ruins at My Son, can be completed in half a day